uni-freiburg-debugging-course/ex1-jjoderis/README.md

 Detailed instructions are in the exercise sheet.
 Following are your checkpoints:

-- [ ] Implement parser and evaluator
+- [x] Implement parser and evaluator
-- [ ] Implement a fuzzer
+- [x] Implement a fuzzer
-- [ ] Generate *lots* of random instances with your fuzzer.
+- [x] Generate *lots* of random instances with your fuzzer.
 Your evaluator and z3 must return the same result on generated instances
-- [ ] Provide detailed build instructions for your code so that we can evaluate it
+- [x] Provide detailed build instructions for your code so that we can evaluate it
+  - clone the repository with the "--recurse-submodules" flag
+  - do "mkdir build" in the root of the project and then "cd build"
+  - run "cmake .." followed by "make" to build
+  - the executable "generator" will generate a random expression
+  - the executable "evaluate" can be called like this "./evaluate -i ./path/to/smt-file" which accepts a file with smt expressions
+  - the script "fuzz.sh" can be called from the build directory ("../fuzz.sh") to continuously generate expression and compare the evalutation of the evaluator executable with z3